reeceawalsh/Find-Dining/README.md

 Styles are for css files.
 (If you want to make a css file for each component that is okay.)
 Pages store pages.
 Components store components.
+Lib for helper functions.
+API for backend functions.
+__tests__ for unit tests.